 Control of invasive tegus in Florida

 While pythons have received a majority of public attention, invasive lizards also pose a significant threat to southern Florida's native wildlife and ecosystems.
-The Argentine black and white tegu (Salvator merianae, previously Tupinambis merianae) has been introduced through the pet trade and has established breeding populations in Hillsborough County (central Florida) and Miami-Dade County (southern Florida).
+The Argentine black and white tegu (Salvator merianae, previously Tupinambis merianae) has been introduced through the pet trade and has established breeding populations in Hillsborough County, St. Lucie County, Charlotte County, and Miami-Dade County.
 Argentine black and white tegus are omnivores, eating a variety of plants and small animals, but are especially known for eating buried eggs of reptiles.
 We have documented tegus eating American alligator (Alligator mississippiensis) and turtle eggs in Florida (See video below).
-The growth and spread of tegu populations has the potential to impact populations of threatened and endangered native species, such as American crocodiles, sea turtles, ground nesting birds, etc.
+They have been seen using burrows of Gopher tortoises (Gopherus polyphemus) and consume tortoise hatchlings.
+The growth and spread of tegu populations has the potential to impact populations of threatened and endangered native species, such as American crocodiles, sea turtles, ground nesting birds including the threatened burrowing owl (Athene cunicularia floridana).

-The University of Florida research team is collaborating with the Florida Fish and Wildlife Conservation Commission, the National Park Service, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, and the South Florida Water Management District to contain and reduce the tegu population.
+The University of Florida research team is collaborating with the Florida Fish and Wildlife Conservation Commission, the National Park Service, the U.S. Geological Survey, the U.S. Fish and Wildlife Service, and the South Florida Water Management District to contain and reduce the tegu population in Miami-Dade and St. Lucie Counties.
+The Miami-Dade County population is near several vulnerable areas including Biscayne National Park, Crocodile Lake National Wildlife Refuge, and Everglades National Park where the potential for deterioration of valuable ecological systems and species of concern is great.
+The St. Lucie County population is a recent establishment and efforts to prevent or mitigate the establishment and spread of the population are a priority.
 This includes:

 • Maximizing detection and removal of tegus in occupied areas